Candidates for the degree of Doctor of Philosophy (PhD) write a thesis on an approved topic, supported by a USSC supervisory academic team.

 USSC lecturers are some of the highest-rated on campus.
 With expertise spanning US politics, culture and foreign policy, our academic team will help you add a global perspective to your degree.

-Our postgraduate options include diverse subjects such as foreign policy and security studies, intelligence and emerging technologies, and film and media studies.
+Our postgraduate programs span foreign policy and security strategy, intelligence and emerging technologies, and the cultural forces that shape public understanding through film and media.

-At the United States Studies Centre, we provide unparalleled opportunities and financial support through our prestigious scholarships and student prizes.
+We provide unparalleled opportunities and financial support through a range of prestigious scholarships and student prizes.